modelon-community/impact-client-python/docs/source/setup.rst

 This section is ONLY applicable for users running Modelon Impact in a JupyterHub environment, otherwise skip to the section :ref:`below<Authentication with API keys>`.
-To use the client on JupyterHub, the users needs to first authenticate with a token for Jupyterhub.
-To generate the key, go to the JupyterHub token manager (located at <JupyterHub url>/token).You can get a secret token by clicking the "Request new API token" button.
+To use the client on JupyterHub, the users needs to first authenticate with a token for JupyterHub.
+To generate the key, go to the JupyterHub token manager (located at <JupyterHub URL>/token).You can get a secret token by clicking the "Request new API token" button.
 These are tokens with full access to the JupyterHub API.
 Anything you can do with JupyterHub can be done with these tokens.